ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Sampling from Ensemble Distributions in Vivarium
 ------------------------------------------------

+Vivarium needs to sample values of a risk exposure variable :math:`E` from its distribution in order to assign an exposure value to each simulant.
+This contrasts with the usage of ensemble distributions in GBD, where computing the CDF or PDF of :math:`E` is sufficient.
+For example, a typical use case of ensemble distributions for a GBD team might be to estimate the prevalence of each exposure category of :math:`E` by computing areas under its PDF.

 As noted above, a GBD ensemble distribution is mathematically defined as a mixture distribution, so it is sufficient to describe how to sample from mixture distributions.

 Sampling from a Mixture Distribution